Target ROAS Campaigns for IAP to Reach Your Goals

 OK, you’ve engaged your audience.
 Now what?

 The difference between AppDiscovery IAP ROAS campaigns and Ad-ROAS campaigns is that IAP ROAS optimizes for in-app purchases instead of ad revenue to optimize campaigns for purchasers and not just installs.
 Ad-ROAS campaigns, on the other hand, use ad revenue data.
+It also bears mentioning that Ad ROAS campaigns can only be leveraged by publishers if they are using MAX.

 But before you dive into an IAP ROAS campaign, you should have a strong understanding of your app, its audience, and how to engage them effectively.
 If you’ve reached this point, then you’re at a good point to consider an IAP ROAS campaign strategy.